-What is Insomnia and 10 Ways to Combat it
+What is Insomnia and 10 Ways to Combat It

+What is insomnia?
 Let’s face it: sleep is something we all need to function and when we don’t get enough of it, we can feel pretty awful.
 Medical studies have shown us just how important sleep is for our overall functioning.
 Chronic sleep deprivation has been linked to higher risk of high blood pressure, diabetes, heart attack, heart failure, cognitive impairment, weight gain, weakened immunity, lower sex drive, depression and even car accidents.

 So I got a bad night of sleep… How do I know if I have insomnia?